syncfusion-content/maui-docs/MAUI/Accordion/Getting-Started.md

 # Getting Started with MAUI Accordion (SfAccordion)

-The Accordion control allows content to be organized in a vertically stacked list of items that is collapsible, and each item can be expanded to reveal its associated content.
-This section provides a quick overview for working with the `SfAccordion` for Maui.
+This section provides a quick overview of how to get started with the .NET Maui Accordion (SfAccordion) for Maui.
+Walk-through the entire process of creating the real world SfAccordion.

 ## Creating an application using the .NET MAUI Accordion